paradox460/pdx.su/content/blog/2023-02-05-asciidoc-and-markdown.md

 After reading all that, you might be wondering if there's anything bad about Asciidoc?
 I've waxed positive about it for nearly 8000 characters, but in fairness we should discuss some of the things that _aren't so good about it_.

-First off, it's a _single_ implementation.
-This is both a blessing and a curse.
+First off, it's a _single_ implementation.[^1] This is both a blessing and a curse.
 The blessing is that you only ever have to worry about how your document will be parsed _once_.
 The curse is that you have to be happy with whatever the main Asciidoc developers decide, or write your own extensions.
 If your extensions get too far out of sync with the main standard, you kind of run into the problem Markdown faces, where you're basically a language that looks and kind of reads the same, but is ultimately incompatible.

 Single implementation also limits its utility for other systems.
 If you're maintaining a service, like StackOverflow, Reddit, or GitHub, and you want to parse Asciidoc content for your users, doing so can be more complicated than it would be with Markdown.
 I wouldn't be surprised if there's a Markdown parser in every programming language ever written, but I would be surprised if you can find more than a handful of Asciidoc processors.
 The Asciidoc website lists 3 official ones, a ruby one, a javascript one (transpiled from ruby), and a java one.
 There's no C implementation, no rust one, none of that.
 So if you want to get Asciidoc support in Elixir, you have to either write your own, hope someone else wrote one, or come up with some way to shim one of the official ones into your application (NIF, port, dedicated service).